kurianoff/pgpx/README.md

     	Bash command to retrieve temporary database connection password -credsOverride
-    	Indicates whether to override the password provided through the client application (default true) -dbCertPath string
+    	Indicates whether to override the password provided through the client application (default true) -ignoreUsername
+        By default, the tool matches provided username with the one in credsCmd command to decide on overriding the password.
+        Set this flag to ignore username matching. (default false) -dbCertPath string
     	Absolute path to the database SSL CA certificate (required) -pgHostPort string